Ready to plant your own garden? Here’s how to start a vegetable garden from scratch so you can begin harvesting food.

 - Choose the things your family enjoys.
 A garden full of okra isn’t going to serve you well if only one person in your family will eat it.

 - Plant enough.
+When starting a garden from scratch, with little knowledge of crops and how they grow, this is a sticking point for a lot of people!
 Here’s how I calculated the number of tomato plants we need for our household.
 Whether it’s beans or zucchini, you’ll want to know how much you can expect to harvest from a single plant.
 This will help you decide how many to grow.
 A single bush bean plant isn’t going to cut it for a family of four; a single zucchini might.

 - Talk to your local gardening friends to find out what grows well in your region.
 Or visit your local cooperative extension office.
 Choosing plants that thrive in your region will lead you to a successful gardening season.

-- Don’t forget about fruit!
+- Don’t forget about fruit when you’re starting a garden from scratch!
 Unlike an annual garden, fruit trees and shrubs will produce for years.
-Try your hand at planting a nectarine from seed or growing blueberies in a container.
+Try your hand at planting a nectarine from seed or growing blueberries in a container.